bman-method/bman-dev-agent/.bman/tracker/main/tasks.md

 - [ ] TASK-28: Enforce types in the contract prompt.
 See: DefaultOutputContract class.
 It does not strictly requests string format to all the properties.
 Therefore the model sometimes produces the output with string array instead of string.
+To make it simpler for the model to handle the task of building this json I'd like to avoid the nested aiThoughts object and have the contract built only from primitive types.
+In addition, as part of the description of each property, we should tell what is it's type.

 I believe that changing the field's record from:
 ```
 {